ovh/docs/pages/platform/ai-training/00_CONCEPTS_jobs/guide.en-gb.md

 > * A job will run indefinitely until completion or manual interruption.

 -   [Data](../data) can be attached to a job to serve either/both as input for your training workload or output (e.g. model weights).
 -   The minimum resource requirement for a job is 1 GPU.
-If you do not customize you GPU resource request, the default requested is 1.
-CPU and Memory resources are not customizable.
+If you do not customise your GPU resource request, the default requested is 1.
+CPU and Memory resources are not customisable.
--   Billing for **jobs** is minute based and starts at job initialization until completion.
-Each started minute is billed completely.
+-   Billing for **jobs** is minute based and starts at job initialisation until completion.
+Each commenced minute is billed completely.
 -   You can read further on job limitations [here](../capabilities).

 ## Under the hood

-**Jobs** in **AI Training** are docker containers run in a kubernetes cluster.
+**Jobs** in **AI Training** are Docker containers run in a Kubernetes cluster.

 ## Going further